Deciding whether or not to downsize can be really difficult, especially if you’ll be leaving a much-loved family home.

 You only have to repay the loan, along with all the interest you owe, either when you and your partner pass away or go into long-term care.

 However, there are plenty of downsides and risks to consider, not least that equity release can be an expensive way to access cash compared to remortgaging or downsizing and rates are typically higher than standard mortgage rates.
+Find out more about lifetime mortgages and retirement interest-only mortgages in our guide

 Releasing equity from your home may significantly reduce the value of any inheritance you planned to leave, and may mean you won’t be able to rely on your property later in your retirement, for example, to cover long term care costs.
 It can also affect your entitlement to means-tested benefits, as you’re turning money that was locked up in your home into capital or income.
 You can find out more about equity release in our article Equity release: What is it and how does it work?